SBI steeply slashes fixed deposit rates; check out latest rates here

 The bank also revised its interest rates on term deposits on account of adequate liquidity in the system.
 The new deposit rates will also be effective from November 10.

-It has reduced interest rate on retail term deposit by 15 basis points for one year to less than two years' tenor.
+It has reduced the interest rate on retail term deposit by 15 basis points for one year to less than two years' tenor.
 Bulk term deposit interest rates have been reduced by 30 to 75 bps across tenors, the bank said.

 SBI latest FD rates for general public: